Chimpanzee: Speech and language

 Scientists have attempted to teach human language to several species of great ape.
 One early attempt by Allen and Beatrix Gardner in the 1960s involved spending 51 months teaching American Sign Language to a chimpanzee named Washoe.
 The Gardners reported that Washoe learned 151 signs, and had spontaneously taught them to other chimpanzees, including her adopted son, Loulis.
 Over a longer period of time, Washoe was reported to have learned over 350 signs.

 Debate is ongoing among scientists such as David Premack about chimpanzees' ability to learn language.
 Since the early reports on Washoe, numerous other studies have been conducted, with varying levels of success.
-One involved a chimpanzee jokingly named Nim Chimpsky (in allusion to the theorist of language Noam Chomsky), trained by Herbert Terrace of Columbia University.
-Although his initial reports were quite positive, in November 1979, Terrace and his team, including psycholinguist Thomas Bever, re-evaluated the videotapes of Nim with his trainers, analyzing them frame by frame for signs, as well as for exact context (what was happening both before and after Nim's signs).
-In the reanalysis, Terrace and Bever concluded that Nim's utterances could be explained merely as prompting on the part of the experimenters, as well as mistakes in reporting the data.
+One involved a chimpanzee jokingly named Nim Chimpsky (in allusion to the theorist of language Noam Chomsky), trained by Herbert S. Terrace of Columbia University.
+Although his initial reports were quite positive, in 1979, Terrace and his team, including psycholinguist Thomas Bever, re-evaluated the videotapes of Nim with his trainers, analyzing them frame by frame for signs, as well as for exact context (what was happening both before and after Nim's signs).
+From this, Terrace and Bever concluded that Nim's utterances could be explained merely as prompting on the part of the experimenters, as well as mistakes in reporting the data.
 "Much of the apes' behaviour is pure drill", he said.
-"Language still stands as an important definition of the human species."
+"Language still stands as an important definition of the human species".
 In this reversal, Terrace now argued Nim's use of ASL was not like human language acquisition.
 Nim never initiated conversations himself, rarely introduced new words, and mostly imitated what the humans did.
 More importantly, Nim's word strings varied in their ordering, suggesting that he was incapable of syntax.
-Nim's sentences also did not grow in length, unlike human children whose vocabulary and sentence length show a strong positive correlation.
+Nim's sentences also did not grow in length, unlike human children whose vocabulary size and sentence length show a strong positive correlation.
+Chomsky has voiced opposition to the viewpoint of Terrace and Bever based upon his theory of the inheritance of language capacity as being limited to human inheritance alone among all animals.